MantasKul/MyWebsite/README.md

 ## Future plans

-- Improve overall styling, at the moment table's editing (priority drop-down and task input field) are not using material variation and doesn't fit the style.
-Change either styling or use material variation for those parts so it would fit
+- Decide on styling and make it consistent.
+Either use or don't use Angular's material version of tags, at the moment it's mixed and doesn't look good.